kubernetes/enhancements/keps/sig-windows/20190424-windows-cri-containerd.md

 #### CRI-ContainerD availability

-As mentioned earlier, builds are not yet available.
+Builds are not yet available, but there is a [ContainerD tracking issue] for support Windows.
+Tests are currently running in a [prow job with CRITest](https://k8s-testgrid.appspot.com/sig-node-containerd#cri-validation-windows) against the master branch.
 We will publish the setup steps required to build & test in the kubernetes-sigs/windows-testing repo during the course of alpha so testing can commence.

 ## Design Details